 Find out if any stores you plan on visiting offer price matching services (usually big box stores and nationwide chains).
 By doing so, you might be able to pick up in one trip what would have otherwise taken you 2 or 3.

-However, you might be able to avoid malls altogether by shopping online first.
+However, you might be able to avoid malls altogether by shopping online.
 Many times, retailers will offer some of the same online deals as they would in their stores.
-In fact, “last year up to 70 percent of in-store Black Friday deals were also available online.”

 Black Friday: The Day of Reckoning